Fernando-A-Rocha/mta-add-models/README.md

 ## Community

-Thread on the MTA Forum: [link](https://forum.mtasa.com/topic/133212-rel-add-new-models-library/)
+Visit the [Thread on the MTA Forum](https://forum.mtasa.com/topic/133212-rel-add-new-models-library/) to get in touch with fellow users and developers.

 ## Download